-I am sure that many of you have heard about fair trade.
-Or see it on some of the products you use, coffee, tea, banana and or even in the supermarket.
-Fair trade is an amazing concept that does so much more than just paying more money.
-Unfortunately, sometimes the meaning and the purpose behind fair trade gets lost, so this article is here to tell you 10 fair trade facts .
+We often go shopping and we see fair trade products.
+Such as coffee, tea, banana, chocolates.
+Fair trade is an amazing concept that does so much more than just paying more money or provide fair wages for the workers.
+Unfortunately, sometimes the meaning and the purpose behind fair trade get lost, so this article is here to tell you 10 fair trade facts.
 These fair trade facts might be something you already know or many not.
-Either way you are getting 10 fair trade facts.
+Either way, you are getting 10 fair trade facts.
+In fact, these 10 fair trade facts are great for kids too, share fair trade facts with your kids at a young age can help them understand the importance of sustainability and ethical consumption.
 So keep on reading to find out what 10 fair trade facts you are going to learn today!

 What is Fair trade?

 Before we go on with fair trade facts, we need to be on the same page.
-That we know what fair trade is and the purpose of fair and so on.
 A quick rundown of what fair trade is, fair trade is the concept of paying the growers and producers the appropriate amount of money for their hard work.
-Meaning no more taking advantage of the revenue and paying them fairly, Paying farmers and growers what is enough for them to achieve a better life and grow, so that the money they are making can help develop their local communities and so on.
+Meaning no more taking advantage of the revenue and paying the workers fairly.
+Paying farmers and growers what is enough for them to achieve a better life, so that the money they are making can help develop their local communities and so on.
 Fair trade is part of the goal of ending poverty, by creating a partnership between the company and growers so that both sides receive fair wages for the work and the trading and business is sustainable.
+In addition, fair trade also includes no child labor and other unethical practices, not only do we want the workers to receive fair wages.
+We want to make sure they are safe too.
 To find out more about fair trade, check out our article all about the meaning of fair trade and more!

 10 Fair Trade Facts!